Registration Procedure for 2017 Antarctic Ice Marathon & 100k

 Voluntary Participation and Assumption of Risk

-I also understand that Richard Donovan / Polar Running Adventures works with a specialist polar logistics company called Antarctic Logistics & Expeditions / Adventure Network International in the organisation and promotion of the Antarctic Ice Marathon races and that I must complete their standard polar travel forms.
+I also understand that Richard Donovan, Global running Adventures and Polar Running Adventures work with a specialist polar logistics company in the organisation and promotion of the Antarctic Ice Marathon races and that I must complete their standard polar travel forms.

 I understand that Antarctica is the most remote and one of the most inhospitable and undeveloped regions of the planet.
 Logistics problems are enormous, the weather ferocious and unpredictable.
 Delays of days or even weeks must be anticipated.

-I understand that the risks of travelling and competing in the Antarctic include, without limitation, extreme weather conditions can change rapidly and without warning; that temperatures in November and December at Union Glacier can fall below -40 degrees Celsius, with wind chills even lower; that bad weather and aircraft malfunction could strand the expedition for many days; that prolonged exposure to the Antarctic environment can even cause loss of fingers, toes, and body parts due to frostbite, or loss of life due to hypothermia, dehydration and other means.
+I understand that the risks of travelling and competing in the Antarctic include, without limitation, extreme weather conditions can change rapidly and without warning; that temperatures from November through January at Union Glacier can fall below -40 degrees Celsius, with wind chills even lower; that bad weather and aircraft malfunction could strand the expedition for many days; that prolonged exposure to the Antarctic environment can even cause loss of fingers, toes, and body parts due to frostbite, or loss of life due to hypothermia, dehydration and other means.

 Furthermore I understand that participating in physical activities such as running in the Antarctic area may, in a worst-case scenario, place me at risk of death from the frigid conditions.
 I fully understand that I am in a remote region devoid of many medical supplies and facilities, as well as rapid evacuation capabilities.